vcjod00/HaskellTutorial/blog_5.md

 This in Haskell is a recursive definition of d instead of incrementing the variable d.
 This would be incrementing in the context of an imperative programming language.

-The next blog will be on conditional statements in Haskell.
+The next blog will be on lists and tuples in Haskell.
 - [Conditional Statements in Haskell](https://github.com/vcjod00/HaskellTutorial/blob/main/blog_6.md)

 References: